Our approach

 We support people to be part of both group and individual projects that are set in real life situations with positive outcomes, which they evaluate and assess throughout the activities.
 Project members have regular opportunities to set aims and bring ideas to the group.

 The Project is a well resourced environment which challenges and enables each person to discover and improve their strengths, skills and abilities.
 This is achieved through personalised and supported pathways.
+We find it helpful to focus on the seasons and project members set aims at the beginning of each season.
+These are reflected on at the end of the season and annually and help to inform both day to day planning and individual support plans.